+- i.
+Breaking gait/not performing all three RMH gaits when called. - ii.
+Not demonstrating change of speed between the gaits when called. - iii.
+The rider losing seat, i.e., slide/fall from the horse partly or completely at any time after entering the gate. - iv.
+The rider's lack of control of the horse.

+5. GAITED POLE BENDING CLASS:

 - a.
-Breaking gait/not performing all three RMH gaits when called. - b.
-Not demonstrating change of speed between the gaits when called. - c.
-The rider losing seat, i.e., slide/fall from the horse partly or completely at any time after entering the gate. - d.
-The rider's lack of control of the horse.

-E. GAITED POLE BENDING CLASS:

-- 1. English or Western attire and tack is acceptable, but not mixed; no chaps or whips are permitted. - 2.
-All exhibitors will start from a clearly visible line (See Index of Examples Pole Bending). - 3.
+English or Western attire and tack is acceptable, but not mixed; no chaps or whips are permitted. - b.
+All exhibitors will start from a clearly visible line (See Index of Examples Pole Bending). - c.
 Horses must perform the RMH four-beat lateral pleasure gait through the entire course.
-Horses must maintain form. - 4.
+Horses must maintain form.

+- d.
 The pole bending pattern is to be run around 6 poles.
-Each pole is to be 25 feet apart, and the first pole is to be 15 feet from the starting line. - 5.
+Each pole is to be 25 feet apart, and the first pole is to be 15 feet from the starting line. - e.
 A horse may start either to the right or to the left of the first pole and then run the remainder of the pattern accordingly.
-(See Index of Examples Pole Bending). - 6.
+(See Index of Examples Pole Bending). - f.
 This will be a timed event.
-A 5 second penalty will be allotted for each pole knocked over and for each pole touched by the rider's hand. - 7.
-The time of each entry will be announced immediately following the horse's run a.
-Horses who break gait will be disqualified, except in the "hair-pin" turn at the end of the straight away, the horse may double-step in order to turn sharply

-- b.
-Failure to follow the course, including: negotiating obstacles in any other than the specified order, the wrong direction, stopping, circling, backing or reversing direction of movement in order to correct improper passing of an obstacle. - c.
-Standing in the stirrups. - d.
-Any deviation from the pattern shall be considered off course. - F. COSTUME CLASS: Judging Criteria, Originality of costume 85%; Temperament 15% - 1.
-Ring Protocol is English - 2.
-This is a fun class and emphasis is on the THEME and UNIQUENESS of the Exhibitor's costume. - 3.
-At Judge's discretion, Trail or Show Walk. - 4.
-Exhibitors are encouraged to submit a description/explanation of their costume theme at the time they register for the Costume Class. - G. COUPLES CLASS (Adult/Youth): Judging Criteria: Gait 50%; Performance 35%; Temperament 15% - 1.
-All couples are to ride in unison; holding hands is optional but will receive a "plus" mark. - 2.
-The natural four-beat, smooth lateral gait is to be maintained throughout the class. - 3.
-All three gaits are to be called in sequence, i.e., the Show Walk, the Pleasure Gait and the Trail Walk both ways of the ring; the last call will be for the Trail Walk and walk to the line-up. - 4.
-Attire is the choice of the riders. - 5.
-Back up will be called in the line-up in all adult couples classes; no back up will be called if the class is mixed adults and youth; no back up will be called in the all Youth Couples classes. - 6.
-A distinct change of speed must be shown in changing gaits when called by the Judge.
+A 5 second penalty will be allotted for each pole knocked over and for each pole touched by the rider's hand. - g.
+The time of each entry will be announced immediately following the horse's run - h.
+Disqualifications: - i.
+Horses who break gait will be disqualified, except in the "hair-pin" turn at the end of the straight away, the horse may double-step in order to turn sharply - ii.
+Failure to follow the course, including; negotiating obstacles in any other than the specified order, the wrong direction, stopping, circling, backing or reversing direction of movement in order to correct improper passing of an obstacle. - iii.
+Standing in the stirrups. - iv.
+Any deviation from the pattern shall be considered off course. - 6.
+COSTUME CLASS: Judging Criteria, Originality of costume 85%; Temperament 15% - a.
+Ring Protocol is English - b.
+This is a fun class and emphasis is on the THEME and UNIQUENESS of the Exhibitor's costume. - c.
+At Judge's discretion, Trail or Show Gait. - d.
+Exhibitors are encouraged to submit a description/explanation of their costume theme at the time they register for the Costume Class. - e.
+No stallions allowed in a Costume Class that combines both youth and adult exhibitors.
+Stallions will be permitted in an adult-only Costume Class. - 7.
+COUPLES CLASS (Adult/Youth): Judging Criteria: Gait 50%; Performance 35%; Temperament 15% - a.
+All couples are to ride in unison; holding hands is optional but will receive a "plus" mark. - b.
+The natural four-beat, smooth lateral gait is to be maintained throughout the class. - c.
+All three gaits are to be called in sequence, i.e., the Show Gait, the Pleasure Gait and the Trail Walk both ways of the ring; the last call will be for the Trail Walk and walk to the line-up.

-7. Minus mark(s) are given for:

-- a.
-Riders not keeping in unison with partner - b.
+- d.
+Attire is the choice of the riders. - e.
+Back up will be called in the line-up in all adult couples' classes; no back up will be called if the class is mixed adults and youth; no back up will be called in the all Youth Couples classes. - f.
+A distinct change of speed must be shown in changing gaits when called by the Judge. - g.
+Minus mark(s) are given for: - i.
+Riders not keeping in unison with partner - ii.
 In Adult classes only not keeping horses together evenly when backing when called for by the Judge in the line-up.